Relationship Therapy

 Ethical Non-Monogamy

-The term “non-monogamy” is an umbrella term that captures all forms of relationship practices that do not fit the typical guidelines of monogamous relationships.
+The term “non-monogamy” is an umbrella term that captures all forms of relationship styles that do not fit the traditional guidelines of monogamous relationships.
 Non-monogamous relationships can include polyamory, swinging, open relationships, and various levels of commitment.
 Some people live with a primary partner, while other people explore dating and/or living with multiple partners.

 **Refer to the FAQ page for more information on billing.